What is the Simplified Debt Restructuring Programme?

 How to Apply for the Simplified Debt Restructuring Programme

-During the period that the SDRP is available, the company must make an application to the Official Receiver, an appointed public official who acts as a regulator for the SDRP, to be accepted into the SDRP.
-The application may be made on a website designated using the provided form (website has yet to be designated), and must attach:
+The company must make an application to the Official Receiver, an appointed public official who acts as a regulator for the SDRP, to be accepted into the SDRP.
+The application may be made via the Ministry of Law Insolvency Office E-Services website, and must include:

-- A special resolution passed by 75% of shareholders of the company authorising the application
+- A copy of special resolution passed by 75% of shareholders of the company authorising the application

 - A list of all creditors of the company and the amounts owed